katesabi/number-game/README.md

 # 🎮 number guessing game

-a python script for a number guessing game. you have to guess a secret number between 1 and 100. the game tells you if your guess is too high, too low, or correct. you have 7 attempts.
+this  is a python script for a number guessing game. you have to guess a secret number between 1 and 100. the game tells you if your guess is too high, too low, or correct. you have 7 attempts.

----

 ## 🧠 what i learned